hpssjellis/particle.io-photon-high-school-robotics/a12-stepper-motor/README.md

-Connect [stepper motor](https://www.pololu.com/product/1204) and [stepper driver](https://www.pololu.com/product/2134) as in the diagram
+Connect the Pololu [stepper motor](https://www.pololu.com/product/1204) and [stepper driver](https://www.pololu.com/product/2134) as in the diagram

 ![](pololu8834Driver08-use.png)